The theatrical poster, illustrated by Jack Davis of MAD magazine fame.

 Full-Circle Revolution: Parodies this; upon taking power, the leader of the revolution immediately starts making a series of ridiculous decrees, see above.
 His underlings get rid of him and make Woody Allen dictator.

 Left the Background Music On: Woody Allen is invited to dinner with the president of the country he's visiting, and as he dazedly lies on his bed harp music starts.
-Then it turns out there's a harp player in his closet for no apparent reason.
+Then it turns out there's a harp player in his closet.
+Why?
+He couldn't find any other good place to practice.

 Male Gaze: Done to comic effect with a leather clad secretary who brags she and her friends are going to have a porno party.